FabioFelipeSantos/FullStack-Studies/Front-end-CodeCademy/CSS/02 - Learn CSS - The Box Model.md

 padding: <length-percentage [0, ∞]> <length-percentage [0, ∞]> <length-percentage [0, ∞]> <length-percentage [0, ∞]>
 ```
 ````

-- You can specify these properties in a few different ways:
+- You can specify these properties in a few different ways, with the property values ranging from one to four.

 ### 6.1.1 Four Values